Ryan Vilade

-Ryan James Vilade (born February 18, 1999) is an American professional baseball outfielder for the Pittsburgh Pirates of Major League Baseball (MLB).
-He made his MLB debut in 2021 with the Colorado Rockies.
+Ryan James Vilade (born February 18, 1999) is an American professional baseball utility player for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies, Detroit Tigers, St. Louis Cardinals, and Cincinnati Reds.

 Amateur career

-Vilade was raised in Frisco, Texas and attended Frisco High School as a freshman, sophomore, and junior.
+Vilade was raised in Frisco, Texas, and attended Frisco High School for three years.
 In July 2016, after his junior year, he played in the Under Armour All-America Baseball Game at Wrigley Field and won the Home Run Derby with 18 home runs.
 That fall, he was a member of the 18U United States national team.

-He moved to Stillwater, Oklahoma before his senior year after his father became an assistant coach for the Oklahoma State Cowboys baseball team.
+Vilade moved to Stillwater, Oklahoma, before his senior year after his father became an assistant coach for the Oklahoma State Cowboys baseball team.
 After moving, he enrolled and graduated from Stillwater High School in Stillwater.
 As a senior, he was named the Oklahoma Gatorade Baseball Player of the Year after batting .410 with seven home runs and 28 RBIs along with slugging .778.
 He committed to play college baseball for the Oklahoma State Cowboys.